 Nero (who, as the adopted son of Claudius, was also therefore a Claudian) was the last of the Julio-Claudians.
 His reign (54-68 CE) was marked by more atrocities than any of his predecessors.
 He poisoned Claudius’ young son, Britannicus, murdered his mother Agrippina (after more than one attempt), divorced and executed his wife, Claudius’ daughter, and abandoned himself to various vices.

 During Nero’s reign a huge fire destroyed a large section of Rome.
 Nero seems to have helped fund the rehousing of many people who had lost their homes, but he also used much of the land cleared by the fire on which to build a magnificent new palace.
-This was called the “Golden House”, due to its unparalleled splendour.
-This led to rumours that Nero himself had started the fire to enable him to build this palace.
+This was called the “Golden House”, due to its unparalleled splendor.
+This led to rumors that Nero himself had started the fire to enable him to build this palace.
 He tried to deflect the blame onto members of the new Christian religion, which, despite it being barely thirty years since its founder Jesus of Nazareth had lived and died in Judaea, was already well established in Rome.
 He was the first emperor to instigate an official persecution of Christians.

 Nero’s extravagance and eccentricities (he was fond of acting in public, an unorthodox of thing for a Roman aristocrat to do), did not endear him to the troops on the frontiers.
 He lost the loyalty of the Roman armies, and in the late 60s, a rebellion in Spain led quickly to his suicide.